affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.16 =
+* New: Added possibility to add product term in the import.
+* New: Custom product taxonomies have REST support now.
+* New: Added possibility to add multiple terms in the Amazon import.
+* New: Added download recommendation notices.
+* New: Added plugin actions.
+* Improvement: Added better import success and error highlighting.
+* Improvement: Reduced the Amazon error rate caused by throttling.
+* Improvement: Improved translations
+* Improvement: Some marketing related links are tracked with UTM parameters now.
+* Improvement: Refactored repository methods.
+* Fix: Fixed the canonical setup on empty product archives.

 = 0.9.15 =
 * New: Added Amazon search fields like min price, max price, order and condition.
 * New: Added retry button for Amazon import.